Information for all participating EUCOTAX Wintercourse students

 The main subject area of the program is the European Harmonization of Tax Law.

-Topic and sub topic
+Topic and subtopics

-- Tax collection and taxpayers’ rights
+- Tax Reforms and National Sovereignty

 The intensive week starts with a conference (mostly) concerning the general issue.
 One of the professors of each university gives an introduction on the national approach in his country.
 After these introductions, a panel discussion takes place.